For Immediate Release

 - The magnitude and pace of negative revisions to Q2 estimates compares favorably to what we had witnessed ahead of the start of the Q1 earnings season.

-Macy’s M kicked off the Q1 reporting cycle for the traditional retailers with an earnings beat and modest miss on the top-line, but the company’s tepid same-store sales guidance and exposure to tariffs is weighing on the stock.
+Macy’s M kicked off the Q1 reporting cycle for the traditional retailers with an earnings beat and modest miss on the top-line, but the company provided a tepid same-store sales guidance and flagged the emerging tariffs headwind.
+The Macy’s report doesn’t look that bad now, particularly after seeing the disappointing numbers from Kohl’s KSS, Nordstrom JWN and others.

-The numbers provide a mixed picture, with EPS beats tracking above historical periods while revenue beats on the weak side.
-With respect to growth, earnings growth is tracking below what we had seen from the same group of 20 retailers in the past, but revenue growth has accelerated.
+With respect to growth, earnings growth is tracking below what we had seen from the same group of 28 retailers in the past, but revenue growth is tracking either better or in-line with historical periods.

-Please note that the Zacks Retail sector also includes the online vendors like Amazon AMZN and restaurant operators like McDonalds MCD in addition to the traditional brick-and-mortar operators.
-Most of the 20 retailers that have reported Q1 results already are either online vendors or restaurant operators, with Macy’s as the first major traditional retailer to come out with results.
+Please note that the Zacks Retail sector also includes the online vendors like Amazon AMZN and restaurant operators like McDonald’s MCD, in addition to the traditional brick-and-mortar operators.
+A big part of the reported results from the 28 retailers are comprised of such online vendors or restaurant operators.

 Zacks Investment Research